Haufe-Lexware/octane-gocd-plugin/README.md

 ### Test results
 In order to see test results of your pipelines in Octane.
 The plugin has to translate the test reports into Octane's data model.
 Therefor *xml-report-parsers* for *JUnit* and *NUnit* are integrated into this plugin.
-To allow the plugin to parse your xml-report-files, you have to declare them as artifacts of build.
+To allow the plugin to parse your xml-report-files, you have to declare them as artifacts of your build.
 Whenever a pipeline finishes the plugin will search all artifacts, and it will try to parse all xml files assuming they are the result-file of JUnit or NUnit.
 If successful the contained test results are transmitted to Octane.

+Supported test result formats are:
+ * JUnit
+ * NUnit 2.5

 ### Triggering a pipeline to run
 In Octane the feature *Run Pipeline* might be deactivated.
 The reason is that ALM Octane only activates it for *known*